 Besides the difficulty in getting the serum-free conditions just right, other adverse effects of going serum-free include slower cell growth and cell clumping when passaging.
 Continued optimization of culture conditions can help with the reduced rate of growth, and gentle repeated pipetting of cell clumps should be enough to disperse them.

 How to Go Serum-Free

-One approach to going serum-free is simply to switch from serum-containing medium to serum-free medium.
-In a guide from ThermoFisher, they suggest starting with a mid-log phase culture with >90% viability and sub-culturing when the cell density increases after several days of culture in the serum-free medium.
-If you are working with a cell line that can tolerate the direct switch, going serum-free will be relatively painless.
+One approach to going serum-free is switching from serum-containing medium to serum-free medium.
+A guide from ThermoFisher suggests starting with a mid-log phase culture with >90% viability and sub-culturing when the cell density increases after several days of culture in the serum-free medium.

-But, if you can’t quit serum cold turkey, then you will have to sub-culture your cells in a mixture of serum-supplemented and serum-free media, increasing the fraction of serum-free medium with each passage until you passage into 100% serum-free medium.
+If your cells can’t quit serum cold turkey, then you will have to sub-culture them in a mixture of serum-supplemented and serum-free media, gradually increasing the fraction of serum-free medium with each passage until you passage into 100% serum-free medium.

 Hopefully, you have found this article helpful.
-Please let us know if you are considering or have gone serum-free and please share any tips you have below in the comments.
+Please let us know if you are considering or have gone serum-free, and share any tips you have below in the comments.

 Originally published in April 2020.
 Reviewed and updated in October 2022.